shhyou/bain-cs111-web-fork/pages/_lectures/week01_lecture03.md

 You'll then see a Folder where you can access the Lecture Videos and the above links will now magically work! <mark>To access the video with Mini-Quiz 0 built-in, you'll need to click the LOAD button at the bottom of this Canvas page.</mark>

+Also in-class, we'll...

+* Do our first in-person Mini-Quiz (Mini-Quiz 1) via PollEverywhere!
-Also in-class, we'll complete most of Exericse 0.
-If you'd like, you can go ahead and complete it before you come to class.
+* Complete most of Exericse 0.
+If you'd like, you can go ahead and complete it before you come to class. <mark>I highly recommend doing at least the download step before coming to class as the internet in the auditorium slows WAYYYYYY down when 250 people are in there.</mark>